wolfv6/keybrd/doc/keybrd_library_developer_guide.md

 * If class has any non-[POD](http://en.wikipedia.org/wiki/Plain_old_data_structure) data members, [do not inline constructors and destructors](http://www.chromium.org/developers/coding-style/cpp-dos-and-donts).
 * Document class interface in .h file, above the class declaration.
 * Code should be self-documenting.
 The only comments should be things that may need clarification.
 A simple function with a good name needs no comment.
-* Code is automatically formated before being pushed to the keybrd repository The options file doc/astyle_cpp specifies the format:
+* Code is automatically formated before being pushed to the keybrd repository.
+  The [astyle_cpp](astyle_cpp) file specifies the format:
     * Allman style indentation
     * indent 4 spaces
     * replace tabs with spaces